Why choose JHDPCB?

 The procedure for converting a schematic to a PCB layout is a simple three-step process.

-• Step 1: Prepare for design synchronization.
+- Step 1: Prepare for design synchronization.

-Ensure that the schematic does not violate any design rules that would prevent synchronization with the PCB schematic;once the PCB schematic is created, this first synchronization step ensures that subsequent changes to the electrical schematics are immediately imported into the PCB schematic.
+Ensure that the schematic does not violate any design rules that would prevent synchronization with the PCB schematic;once the PCB schematic is created, this first synchronization step ensures that subsequent changes to the electrical schematics are immediately imported into the PCB schematic. - Step 2: Import the design data into the PCB using the schematic entry tool.

 Import the PCB into an empty PCB schematic using the Schematic Capture tool.
-A new PCB file must be created in the current project and the component footprints must be imported into the new PCB using the Schematic Capture tool.
+A new PCB file must be created in the current project and the component footprints must be imported into the new PCB using the Schematic Capture tool. - Step 3: Define the layer stack.

 Define the layer stack for the new PCB.
 Once these three steps are completed, it is time to start placing the components and tracks together.